Skip to content

 API_SECRET=your-secret

-HTTPS is required for the Web UI's phone call voice mode on mobile browsers (microphone access needs a secure context).
+HTTPS is required for the Web UI's phone call voice mode on mobile browsers (microphone access needs a secure context), and it is also the recommended default for remote CLI access and Peers federation.
 Caddy is the recommended reverse proxy — it handles Let's Encrypt certificates automatically.

 # Install Caddy